8 min read

 Think glazed hams, roasted beef, carved turkey, lamb shanks, tender ribs, puddings, chunky soups, salads, grilled lobster tails, salmon charcuterie boards, and a whole plethora of sweet treats and cakes to choose from.

-If you want some Christmas food with an Asian twist, Singapore’s the best place to sample some.
-Fancy Hong Kong style BBQ meats, Nyonya-style spiced roasted duck, honey glazed ham with pineapple sauce, whole tandoori turkey, or coconut flavoured log cakes?
+Fancy Hong Kong-style BBQ meats, Nyonya-style spiced roasted duck, honey-glazed ham with pineapple sauce, whole tandoori turkey, or coconut-flavoured log cakes?
 Welcome to Singapore, mate.

 For Singaporeans who celebrate Christmas, it almost always starts in a church.
-Christmas is after all, a day to remember the birth of Jesus Christ – a significant event for Christians and Catholics.
+Christmas is after all, a day to remember the birth of Jesus Christ—a significant event for Christians and Catholics.

 • Catholic Church: Cathedral of the Good Shepherd